Chellie221/Wrangle_OpenStreetMap_MichelleBeckner/README.md

 6. data.py - clean the city and street name data and convert the data into csv files
 7. create_db.py – create database from csv files
 8. queries.py – sql scripts to query the database
+9. sample.py - create a sample of the map for testing purposes

 AREA CHOSEN